18HIAGC/cricdata_project01/README.md

 # streamlit-project

-This is a basic project for building and deploying the cricdata streamlit app
+This is a data analytics project for the cricdata streamlit app
+This app aggregates and summarises ODI cricket match data and displays it in tables andd graphs

-Last Update: 2021-11-27
+Last Update: 2025-03-03
-Latest Version: 0.6.2
+Latest Version: 0.9.5
 Description: ODI cricket data analysis using Python and Streamlit
 Docs : https://www.streamlit.io/
 @author: 18HIAGC